lucasnell/digestion_evolution/doc/tidy_csvs.md

 3.  `'clear'`: Clearance data by species.
 (Uses a different set of individuals entirely from the 1–2.)
 4.  `'absorp'`: Absorption data by species.
 (Uses a different set of individuals entirely from the 1–3.)

-For the second analysis set, I need to do the analyses separately for each position because modelling within-species and within-individual variance due to position rather than measurement error or process error would be difficult and not likely possible with this small dataset.
+For the second analysis set, I need to do the analyses separately for each position because modelling within-species and within-individual variance due to position rather than process error would be difficult and not likely possible with this small dataset.

 Getting started
 ===============